When Does Fleet Insurance Make Sense for Your Business?

 | Geotab | Collision tracking, safety ROI reporting, GPS | Reduced premiums via safety documentation |

-If you operate vehicles like delivery vans or box trucks, also review your box truck coverage requirements to make sure your fleet coverage aligns with federal minimums.
+If you operate delivery vans or box trucks, also review your box truck coverage requirements to make sure your fleet policy aligns with FMCSA federal minimums.
+For delivery drivers operating personal vehicles for business purposes, our guide on package delivery driver insurance covers the coverage gaps you need to know.

 Best Fleet Insurance Companies for Small Businesses